techbelle/the-little-mongodb-book/en/mongodb.markdown

 		{$inc: {hits: 1}}, {upsert:true});
 	db.hits.find();

-Since no documents exists with a field `page` equal to `unicorns`, a new document is inserted.
+Since no documents exist with a field `page` equal to `unicorns`, a new document is inserted.
 If we execute it a second time, the existing document is updated and `hits` is incremented to 2.

 	db.hits.update({page: 'unicorns'},
 		{$inc: {hits: 1}}, {upsert:true});